Cosmln23/fleetopia.1.3.Claude.code/SESSION_NOTES_MARKETPLACE_COMPLETION.md

 6. **Capabilities:** All agents support expandable capabilities cu same pattern

 **Application is production-ready for 3 complete agents + proper handling pentru incomplete ones!** 🚀

+*   **Final Result:** A fully functional, visually impressive, and technically robust AI marketplace that serves as a core pillar of the application.